charles-lunarg/vk-bootstrap/README.md

 # Vk-Bootstrap

-A Vulkan Utility library meant to jump start a Vulkan Application
+A Vulkan utility library meant to jump start a Vulkan Application

 This library simplifies the tedious process of: